elizabeth-millicanbxsy/notes/README.md

 # 2023-12-30
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also contribute to your overall productivity.
 By following these tips, you will be able to better manage your workload and achieve your goals more efficiently.

+# 2023-12-31
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to understand and maintain.
+Complex code may seem impressive at first, but it often leads to bugs, headaches, and wasted time.
+Remember, you write code not only for the computer but also for other developers who will read and work with it.
+So, strive for clarity and readability in your code, and avoid unnecessary complexity whenever possible."